-A staff member may confer with a colleague as part of the decision making process as to whether they have formed a reasonable suspicion - further detail around conferral processes can be found in the Student Protection Processes.
+A staff member may confer with an appropriate colleague, being a Student Protection Contact (which includes the Principal) or School Counsellor as part of the decision-making process as to whether they have formed a reasonable suspicion - further detail around conferral processes can be found in the Student Protection Processes.
+The staff member must never confer with the person who is or potentially is the source of the concern.